brucontrol/docs/docs/solution-explorer/overview.md

 - **Click** an element to **navigate to it** on the Dashboard — the dashboard switches to the element's workspace and pans to center the element in the viewport
 - **Click** a script to open it in the Script Panel
 - **Expand/collapse** folders to navigate
+- Press **F2** on a selected item to rename it inline (supported for workspaces, folders, elements, scripts, and data views)
 - On touch devices, tap the **⋮ button** that appears next to items to open the context menu

 ## Element Navigation